MarloStudio/MC-Head-Tuber/README.md

 The head will start off kinda funky, so just use the recalibrate button

 To use in obs, just use the window capture tool, right click on the tool, hit effects, then chroma key.
 After that, just crop and resize to taste

+When installing, you'll get a blue screen saying that 'windows has protected your pc'.
+This is because i am too broke to pay microsoft $400 per year.
+Just hit 'more info' then 'Run Anyways'